section-engineering-education/engineering-education/articles/jwt-auth-angular/index.md

 iat - the time stamp of the token's issuance.

 iss - The name or identifier of the issuer application in a string.
-It's possible that it'll be a domain name, and it'll be used to remove tokens from other applications.

 nbf - The point in time when the token should be considered valid.
-Should be equal to or greater than iat.
-In this case, the token will be valid for 10 seconds after it is issued.

 exp - This is the timestamp for when the token can no longer be used.
-It has to be higher than nbf and iat.
-In our example, the token will expire 2 hours after it is issued.
-These statements are optional, but they help decide a token's validity.

 Within the data argument, we added the database's name, email, and id to our JSON Web Token payload.